Dog Bite Lawyers in Florissant, MO

 Common Dog Attack Injuries

 As harmless as they seem, "man's best friend" can be dangerous.
-Our dog attack attorneys in Florissant, MO, know how victims and their families can be affected.
-For example, below are some of the most common dog bite injuries:
+Our dog attack lawyers in Florissant, MO, understand how victims and their families can be affected.
+For instance, below are a few of the most common injuries related to dog bites:

-Too often, people stereotype certain breeds.
-There are facts to back this stigma, but it's not always the case.
+Often, people stereotype certain breeds.
+There are facts to back this stigma, but they're not always applicable.
 Every dog is capable of biting a human.
 This can be attributed to the dog's environment and interaction with the victim.

-Breeds often associated with bites include (in no particular order) bull terriers, cocker spaniels, jack russells, German shepherds, pit bulls, bulldogs, and even chihuahuas.
+Breeds often associated with danger include (in no particular order) bull terriers, cocker spaniels, jack russells, German shepherds, pit bulls, bulldogs, and even chihuahuas.
 The size and age of the dog rarely matters; the important thing to keep in mind is how a dog was raised and how you interact with the dog.
-People have a similar tendency to lash out others when they're scared or aggravated.
+People have the same tendency to strike others when they're scared or aggravated.

 What Compensation Can I Get for My Dog Bite in Florissant, MO?

-A dog bite lawyer in Florissant, MO, will look into a variety of damages.
-Some of these include:
+A dog bite lawyer in Florissant, MO, will look into various types of special and general damages.
+These include:

-- Medical Expenses — Victims may be able to recover all expenses related to medical treatment caused by a bite.
+• Medical Expenses — Victims might be able to recover all expenses related to medical treatment caused by a dog bite.
 It is important to document everything (recovery, scarring, prescriptions, etc...) if you want compensation.

 One of the most important aspects of a dog bite lawyer's job is to accurately value how much your personal injury claim is worth.
 At Halvorsen Klote, our Florissant, MO personal injury lawyers will ensure that no money is left on the table in your claim.